In the 18th and 19th centuries, the list of 7 wonders of the ancient world was getting outdated, so several writers started creating their own lists.

 The Porcelain Tower had a base of about 97 feet (30 m) in diameter and reached a height of 260 feet (79 m).
 It was eventually destroyed during the Taiping Rebellion, a civil war in China halfway through the 19th century.

-Remarkable, a Chinese businessman named Wang Jianlin donated a billion Yuan (around $156 million USD) in order to have the tower recreated.
+Remarkable, a Chinese businessman named Wang Jianlin donated a billion Yuan (around USD 156 million) to have the tower recreated.
 The replica opened its doors in December 2015.

 The only prehistoric monument that was included in the medieval wonders list was Stonehenge, a monument consisting of a ring of standing stones.